amsahwney/fist-project/README.md

 # Flatiron Support Troop

-A webpage of emotional puppies - a mental wellness tool for Flatiron students and coders everywhere; coding is an emotional rollercoaster... users select an emotion to receive an appropriate spotify playlist, breathing exercisem and wellness activity to accompany their emotion as well as the local weather, encouraging the user  to go outside (weather permitting).
+A webpage of emotional puppies - a mental wellness tool for Flatiron students and coders everywhere; coding is always an emotional rollercoaster.
+Users can select an emotion to receive an appropriate spotify playlist, breathing exercise and wellness activity to accompany their emotion as well as the local weather, encouraging the user to go outside (weather permitting).

 ## Installation